Hamilton Co. Health Dept. reports 23 new cases of COVID-19

 - 1 female in her 70s

-They said, currently, 70 people are isolated at home and one person is hospitalized.
+They said, currently, 36 people are isolated at home and two people are hospitalized.

 Copyright 2021 KFVS.
 All rights reserved.